ActiveStorage and Turbo: Order Matters

 When using direct uploads

-, either order works.
+with ActiveStorage, either order works.
 The direct upload stores the file

 before the form even gets submitted.